kingsam91/Habari-zote/README.md

-# NEWS API
+# HABARI ZOTE

-News Api is a python based programme that allows a user to catch-up on news that were trending(Top Headlines) from all sources and also user can customize search to his or her most trusted sources.
+Habari zote is a python based programme that allows a user to catch-up on news that were trending(Top Headlines) from all sources and also user can customize search to his or her most trusted sources.

 ## Installation

-News Api can be loaded onto a webpage and user can comfortably interact with the buitifuly laid out UI.
+Habari zote can be loaded onto a webpage and user can comfortably interact with the buitifuly laid out UI.
 It is easy to use for any literate user.

 ## How To Run

-News Api being python based, one runs in terminal
+Habari zote being python based, one runs in terminal
 ```bash
 python run.py
 ```